 Promotions do encourage customers to buy products, though.
 In fact, it can encourage customers to be more impulsive, making last-minute purchases because the deal is such a bargain.
 The problem is, customers who purchase these discounted items impulsively are also much more likely to return the product for a refund in the future.
 This increased likelihood of returning items can put an even bigger dent in revenue for the retailer, who has already decreased their profit margins to make the promotion in the first place.

-Cheaper products creates a cheaper reputation
+Cheaper products create a cheaper reputation

 Lastly, a retailer who uses promotional pricing often is likely damaging their brand in the process.
 The heavy and regular discounting of products can tarnish a company’s reputation among consumers, making them look cheap and therefore less fashionable.
 In a survey, a quarter of shoppers said they would be less likely to shop at a store that regularly had items on sale.
 Moreover, 38% said that constant discounts makes a brand look less appealing.